nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![Autocomplete](images/user-guide/Autocomplete.png)

 However, it is recommended to read through the features section to understand the syntax for commands that require additional input.

+### Returning to a previous command : `up`/`down` keys
+Loads previous command into the _Command Box_.
+While the _Command Box_ is in focus, use the `Up` and `Down` arrow keys to navigate through the command history that is automatically loaded in.

 --------------------------------------------------------------------------------------------------------------------